Can’t decide which Greek Island to visit?

 Greek Island Hopping Tip for Symi Island:

 Symi would be well paired with a Rhodes holiday due to their proximity.
-A day trip is also achievable using the regular Rhodes to Symi ferry.
+A day trip is also achievable using the regular Rhodes to Symi ferry or by taking a day tour.

 Getting to Symi Island